SkygearIO/guides/cms/cms-records.md

 4. Display only blog posts that are created in 2018.
 5. Blog posts sorted in descending order based on their created time.

-Then we should write in the YML:
+Then we should write in the YAML file:

 ```yml
 site: